-At Nurture Fertility we offer embryo transfer 7 days a week.
-Embryos are usually transferred anytime between day 2 and day 5.
-Blastocyst transfer is a selection tool which helps us to identify the strongest embryo/s for transfer and is a good technique to use where more good quality embryos have developed by day 3 than are needed for transfer.
+Blastocyst transfer is a selection tool which helps us to identify the strongest embryo/s for transfer and is a good technique to use where more good quality embryos have developed and these are then chosen for transfer.

 Hyaluranon is a naturally occurring substance present in follicles, tubes and cavity of the womb.
 Its effect is to make the fluid in these areas more viscous (sticky) and to encourage implantation of embryos.

 At TF Nurture Fertility we offer a procedure called an ‘Endometrial Scratch’.
 Recent studies have suggested that the endometrial scratch may improve implantation rates in patients who have had multiple failed IVF cycles despite good quality embryos.
 Embryo implantation into the womb may fail due to poor embryo quality or abnormal embryo genetics.
 It can also often fail due to poor ‘endometrial receptivity’.
 This is where the lining of the womb is not favourable for the embryo to implant.

 The endometrial scratch is a straightforward out-patient procedure that is relatively painless (similar to a cervical smear test).
 The procedure involves “scratching” the endometrial lining of the womb with a very small catheter (plastic tube) prior to an attempt to get pregnant.

 The procedure is thought to increase the immune system cells and therefore the growth factors at the site of the endometrial scratch.
 This is believed to make the womb lining more receptive to embryo implantation.
 Studies have suggested that implantation rates may be twice as high in patients who have an endometrial scratch before attempting to get pregnant.